Stories from Culture & Nature

 Queer Botany is an ecocritical project that studies and affirms connections between queerness and nature.
 The project emerges from the theoretical lens of queer ecology, which brings together queer theory and eco-criticism.
 Queer Botany particularly focuses on the LGBTQ+ community and connecting to plant life.
 The project aims to share marginalised perspectives and support more diverse representations in the environmental movement and the outdoors.

-Queer Botany has collaborated with Chelsea Physic Garden on A Dash of Lavender: Celebrating LGBTQ+ History Month, hosted online botanical drawing sessions, installed temporary interpretive displays at the Walthamstow Marshes, and held guided tours talking about plants from a queer perspective.
-Queer Botany has worked with Fringe!
-Queer Film & Art Festival, Elop, and Outcome: Islington Mind.
+Queer Botany has hosted online botanical drawing sessions, designed maps, installed interpretive displays, and held guided tours talking about plants from a queer perspective.
+Queer Botany has worked with Walthamstow Marshes, Chelsea Physic Garden, Royal Botanic Gardens Kew, The Institute of Queer Ecology, The Barbican, The Victoria & Albert Museum, National Trust, Wellcome Collection, The Royal Parks, and others.

 How can botany be queered and how can queerness be botanical?